dustinboettcher/sublimetext/README.md

 <b>3) "Install" Files</b>

 Copy the Files from the repository in your personal folder.

-Go to (Win) or Preferences > Browse Packages (OS X).
-Put both files in the "User" folder.
+Go to Preferences > Browse Packages.
+Put the files in the "User" folder.